www-Ye/ChatDocuFlow/README.md

-# Document Management System based on OpenAI API/ChatGPT
+# Document/Paper Management System based on OpenAI API/ChatGPT

 This is a document management system that allows users to add all PDFs in a folder, and then index them using OpenAI's embedding technology.
 The system can also generate summaries for each page using ChatGPT.
 Users can search the documents by querying for keywords, or by searching for specific pages.